Matching Embeddings for Domain Adaptation: Related Work

 \section{Related Work}

-Due the capability of deep networks to learn transferable \cite{bengio_2012, yosinski_2014, oquab_2014} and invariant \cite{goodfellow_2009} representations of the data, the idea of transferring knowledge acquired from a vast labeled source to increase the performance on a target domain has become a wide area of research \cite{Tan_2018}.
+Due the capability of deep networks to learn transferable \cite{bengio_2012}, \cite{yosinski_2014}, \cite{oquab_2014} and invariant \cite{goodfellow_2009} representations of the data, the idea of transferring knowledge acquired from a vast labeled source to increase the performance on a target domain has become a wide area of research \cite{Tan_2018}.
 Domain adaptation methods deal with this challenge by reducing the domain shift between source and target domains \cite{pan_2010}, aligning a common intern representation for them.

-Some statistical metrics have been proposed in order to align source and target distributions, such as maximum mean discrepancy (MMD) \cite{long_2017, long_2015, tzeng_2014, yan_2017}, Kullback Leibler (KL) divergence \cite{Zhuang_2015} or correlation alignment (CORAL) \cite{sun_2016, peng_2017}.
-Since the appearance of Generative Adversarial Networks \cite{goodfellow_2014} significant work has been developed around adversarial domain adaptation (ADA) techniques \cite{ganin_2015}.
-The idea of ADA methods is to use a domain classifier which discriminates if a sample belongs to the source or target domain, while a generator learns how to create indistinguishable representations of data in order to fool the domain classifier.
+Some statistical metrics have been proposed in order to align source and target distributions, such as maximum mean discrepancy (MMD) \cite{long_2017}, \cite{long_2015}, \cite{tzeng_2014}, \cite{yan_2017}, Kullback Leibler (KL) divergence \cite{zhuang_2015} or correlation alignment (CORAL) \cite{sun_2016}, \cite{peng_2017}.
+Since the appearance of Generative Adversarial Networks \cite{goodfellow_2014} significant work has been developed around Domain Adversarial Neural Networks \cite{ganin_2015}.
+The idea of domain adversarial methods is to use a domain classifier which discriminates if a sample belongs to the source or target, while a generator learns how to create indistinguishable representations of data in order to fool the domain classifier.
 By doing this, a domain-invariant representation of the data distribution is produced in a latent space.